danslimmon/awsbill2graphite/README.md

 * `AWSBILL_METRIC_PREFIX`: The prefix to use for metrics written to Graphite.
 If absent, metrics will begin with "`awsbill.`".
 If you set this, you should modify the `[awsbill]` stanza you added to Graphite's `storage-schemas.conf` accordingly.
-* `AWSBILL_TAGS`: The (comma-separated) tags to produce metrics for.
-If you don't want to produce metrics for any tags, leave this environment variable empty.

 Then run